 - First payment in October (after completing of UCC online registration)

-- Second payment in March (after submission of required forms)
+- Second payment in February/March (after submission of required forms)

-- Final payment in July (after submission of required forms)
+- Final payment at the end of the academic year (after submission of required forms)

 Updated information regarding the Erasmus grant payment will be emailed to all students during the academic year.